d212digital/python-password-checker/README.md

 # python-password-checker
 Use the command line to check if a password has been hacked:

-Simply download the file and run the command line prompt in the correct directory where the .py file is followed by your password arguments
+Simply download the file and run the command line prompt in the correct directory where the .py file is, followed by your password arguments

 Example